 Trees and Goddess have merged as one in my mind.
 They both express the truth that body, soul and spirit are one; that heaven and earth continually interact with one another; that life on Earth is good and beautiful; that the whole Earth is spirit made flesh.
 May you feel the power of the stars swirling around us in the heavens, the Tree of Life which connects us on Earth to the stars in the heavens and the Goddess who reigns over all.

 Judith Shaw, a graduate of the San Francisco Art Institute, has been interested in myth, culture and mystical studies all her life.
 Not long after graduating from SFAI, while living in Greece, Judith began exploring the Goddess in her artwork.
 She continues to be inspired by the Goddess in all of Her manifestations.
 Originally from New Orleans, Judith now makes her home in New Mexico where she paints as much as time allows and sells real estate part-time.
-She is now in the editing stage of her deck of Celtic Goddess Cards, which should be released this summer.
 Give yourself the gift of one of Judith’s prints or paintings, priced from $25 – $3000.